tudocomp/tudocomp/docs/Documentation.md

 driver and the library.
 The library is a fully functional standalone library such that third party applications can make use of the provided compressors.

-## Compressor Families

-The *compressor families* form the topmost abstraction level in the framework.
-Every compression or encoding algorithm belongs to a certain family.

-For instance, the compressor family *lzss* (named after *Lempel-Ziv-Storer-Szymanski*) contains various compressors that factorize the input resulting in symbols and the produced Lempel-Ziv factors.
-This output can then be passed to different encoders specialized for LZSS-type factors to get a binary encoded compressed file.

-## Compressors and Modularity

-A *compressor*, in terms of this framework, transforms an input sequence and writes the result to an output.
-A compressor is the entry point for the utility.

-Each compressor family has to implement a decompressor that can restore the original input losslessly.
-Apart from that, there are no strict rules as to *what* kind of transformation of the input occurs.
-In that sense, an *encoder* is also a compressor.

-Compressors and encoders are implemented in a *modular* way.
-They are interchangeable and can be chained (ie the output of one becomes the input of another).

-For instance, a factor-based conpressor consists of three main modules:

-1. A *factorizer* that produces factors,
-2. a *factor encoder* that encodes these factors, and
-3. a *raw symbol encoder* that encodes the remaining, unfactorized input.

-In this example, the factorizer divides the input into factors that refer to substrings of the input.
-The encoders then encode the factors and any unfactorized substrings in an independent manner (e.g. human readable or bit-optimal).

-For each of these tasks, there can be different strategies.
-For instance, the input can be factorized using a classic online sliding window approach, but one can also think of using a data structure that works offline and requires the entire input, such as the suffix array.

-Encoders can use myriad representations for the information they encode (e.g. fixed width integers, Huffman codes) which may work better or worse for different types of inputs.

-Each of these factorization or encoding strategies can have different sub-strategies in their own right.
-The goal of this framework is to modularize compression and encoding algorithms as much as possible into strategies.

-The produced output must contain all information necessary for the respective decompressor (or decoder) to restore the original input losslessly.

-## Runtime Statistics

->> *TODO*: `malloc_count` / `tudostat`
+>> *TODO*: Create a data flow diagram for a whole compression cycle.

+# Features

+>> *TODO*: We should probably have something like a feature overview.

 # Usage

 ## Library

-The library comes as a set of `C++` headers, no binary object needs to be built.
+The library comes as a set of `C++` headers where most of the implementations are inlined.

->> *TODO*: Not true. `malloc_count` is a binary object and needed for a core feature.

-Hence, it suffices to include the respective headers for using a specific compressor implementation.
+Development of new compression or encoding algorithms is intended to take place within *tudocomp*'s repository itself.
+In order to use *tudocomp* as a library for a third-party application, the custom `malloc_count` module, which includes overrides of `malloc`, `free` etc. for the heap memory usage counters, (`libmalloc_count.a`) needs to be linked.

+>> *TODO*: We should probably rename our `malloc_count` module to avoid
+           confusion.

-The [Doxygen documentation](about:blank) provides an overview of the available compression and encoding implementations.
+The [Doxygen documentation](@URL_DOXYGEN@) provides an overview of the available compression and encoding implementations as well as the framework's full API.

 ### Dependencies {#dependencies}

 The framework is built using [CMake](https://cmake.org) (2.8 or later).
 It is written in `C++11` with GNU extensions and has been tested with the `gcc` compiler family (version 4.9.2 or later) and `clang` (version 3.5.2 or later).

 It has the following external dependencies: